rachel-labri-tipton/project-3-client-/client/project-3-brief.md

 What we did:

-- **Built a full-stack application** by making our own backend and our own front-end
+- **Built a full-stack application** by making our own backend and our own front-end.
-- **Used an Express API** to serve our data from a Mongo database
+- **Used an Express API** to serve our data from a Mongo database.
-- **Built a front-end that consumes our API** built with React and using the React-Bootstrap styling library
+- **Built a front-end that consumes our API** built with React and using the React-Bootstrap styling library.
-- **It's a complete product** indivividuals are able to log in and leave a comment on recipes that they like.
+- **It's a complete product** => Users have access to recipes and cookbook suggestions and can log in and leave a comment on recipes that they like.
 - **Implemented thoughtful user wireframes** => We spent a decent amount of time on our planning and had clear stretch goals indicated in the wireframes.
-- **Developed a visually impressive design** => We went for a fresh, minimalist approach, so not a lot of customizing with Bootstrap, but we looked at a few Squarespace designs and decided that less is more.
+- **Developed a visually impressive design** => We went for a fresh, minimalist approach, so not a lot of customizing with Bootstrap, but we looked at a few Squarespace designs and decided that there's nothing wrong going the "less is more" route.
-- **Deployed the app online** => Our app is publically accessible.
+- **Deployed the app online** => Here is a link to our app:

 ---

+## Project Strengths

+---

+## Project Challenges

+---

+## If we had more time...

+---

 ## Necessary Deliverables

 - A **working app** hosted on the internet:

-- A **link to your hosted working app** in the URL section of your Github repo
+- A **link to your hosted working app** in the URL section of your Github repo.

-- A **git repository hosted on Github**, with a link to your hosted project, and frequent commits dating back to the _very beginning_ of the project
+- A **git repository hosted on Github**, with a link to your hosted project, and frequent commits dating back to the _very beginning_ of the project.

 - **A `readme.md` file** with: